kbrsh/blog/src/moon.md

 A driver captures data coming in from devices and sends data back to them.
 Consequently, in most modern languages, a driver is a module with two functions: one for input and one for output.

-Ideally, a computer would call an application function every cycle.
-To simulate this, one can pipe input data from drivers to the application.
-The return values can then be routed to the appropriate driver output functions.
+In an ideal world, a computer would call an application function every cycle.
+To simulate this, the computer should run the application when inputs change.
+One can pipe input data from drivers to the application.
+Then, they can route return values to the appropriate driver output functions.

-Moon's [run](https://github.com/kbrsh/moon/blob/master/packages/moon/src/run.js) function does exactly this.
+Moon's [run](https://github.com/kbrsh/moon/blob/master/packages/moon/src/run.js) function does this.
 The implementation (without error handling) is succinct.

 ```js
 function run(application) {